leigler/webadvanced-f17/contents/contents.md

 ### 1. Homepage {homepage}
 #### (Due Sept 8)
 Your first assignment will have two key elements: _Index_ and _Hello, world_.

 _Index_: Take the github page that you set up in today’s class and convert it into a living index of your work over this semester.
 Think about how this index will grow (is it a list of text-based hyperlinks? photos? patterns?, does each link look different than the next?
 What underlying system dictates how the page is formatted?).

 _Hello, world_: For the first link on your index, design and program a [_hello, world_](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) site.
 Find a piece of content whose copyright has expired, or that is under a creative commons license (resources include [ubuweb](http://www.ubu.com/), [archive.org](https://archive.org/), and [Encyclopédie Diderot](https://quod.lib.umich.edu/d/did/)).
 This content should somehow be meaningful to you.
 Using your knowledge of HTML and CSS (and Javascript 🙃), design and program a re-publishing/remixing/re-interpreting of your content  that communicates your perspective and why you find this piece meaningful.
-This site should span at least 7 individual html pages.
+This site should be multi-paged.

 Readings
 - [Vernacular Web 2](http://contemporary-home-computing.org/vernacular-web-2/) by Olia Lialina